-With year-over-year sales growth of just 6%, the company seemingly hit a bit of a snag this year.
+With year-over-year sales growth of just about 6%, the company seemingly hit a bit of a snag last year.
 But what’s not accounted for was the company’s massive (and expensive) shift to cloud-based services.

 By jumping into the subscription-based model, FireEye has set itself up with a strong baseline of future revenue… And it still has plenty of time to put the pedal to the metal as cybersecurity demands increase.

 With a broad array of cybersecurity products for healthcare, government, financial services and personal cloud computing purposes, FireEye’s seasoned leadership is proving to be guiding the company in all of the right directions.

 A company on the rise can make a huge difference in any investor’s portfolio.
 But like all investments, they come with some inherent risk.
 And because most high-growth stocks don’t offer dividends (though there are exceptions, like these dividend growth stocks), the only way to make money off them is by selling them in the future.

 But that’s not the only risk.
 When it comes to young companies, missing expectations can cause a lot more tumult – both for the business and for the stock price – than it would for a blue chip stock.
 So before you take the plunge on any investment, it’s important to first come to grips with your risk tolerance.

 If you decide that high-growth stocks are right for you, we wish you good investing.
 If however, you don’t have the stomach for it, there are plenty of other investment opportunities out there.

 And if you’d like to have up-to-the-minute market analysis delivered to your inbox every day, be sure to sign up for the Investment U e-letter below.